TheSMSWorks/smsw-python-sdk/docs/BatchMessagesApi.md

-Schedules a batch of SMS messages to be sent at the date-time you specify
+Schedules a batch of SMS messages to be sent at the date time you specify

 ### Example
 ```python
 from __future__ import print_function
 import time